Mickey's Birthday Party

 Mickey's Birthday Party is an American animated short film directed by Riley Thomson, produced by Walt Disney Productions and distributed by RKO Radio Pictures.
 The 114th short to feature Mickey Mouse, it was released on February 7, 1942.
 The animated film was directed by Riley Thomson and animated by Les Clark, James Moore, Ken Muse, Armin Shaffair, Riley Thompson, Bernie Wolf, and Marvin Woodward.
 It was the 116th short in the Mickey Mouse film series to be released, and the first for that year.

 Plot

 Minnie Mouse, Donald Duck, Goofy, Clarabelle Cow, Horace Horsecollar, and Clara Cluck throw a big birthday party for Mickey.
 He is given an electric organ as a gift, and he dances a wild rhumba while Minnie plays.
 Meanwhile, Goofy tries baking a cake, but keeps messing it up.
-When Minnie comes in to check on his progress, Goofy covers his tracks and tells her that the bake is going fine.
+When Minnie comes in to check on his progress, Goofy covers his tracks and tells her that the cake is going fine.
 Meanwhile, Donald, dressed in a sombrero and a scarf, dances with Clara, whose wild, exuberant dancing exhaust Donald.
 Eventually, Goofy buys a cake from the bakery.
 Clara in her exuberance, shakes the tired Donald so much, she inadvertently flings him out of his shirt onto the chandelier.
 Goofy accidentally throws the cake on Mickey as everyone sings "Happy Birthday to You", but Mickey smiles regardless.